 Share with your partner or spouse what you are experiencing.
-Let them know that you are having trouble coping with the children all leaving the nest, and that you need emotional support during this time of transition.
-They may be completely unaware of your feelings, unless you say it and are straight forward about your feelings.
+Let them know that you are having trouble coping with the children all leaving the nest and that you need emotional support during this time of life transition.

-If your partner or spouse comes to you and they are experiencing the Empty Nest Syndrome, be there emotionally for him or her.
+If your partner or spouse comes to you, and they are experiencing Empty Nest depression, be there emotionally for him or her.
 Let them express their feelings and emotions free from judgement.
-Offer to do an activity with them, in order to rekindle your own lives together.
+Offer to do an activity with them in order to bond.